jgnickerson/tutorial-builder/README.md

 We have two separate package.json, one for the server and one for the client, hence we run npm install twice.

 ### Adding Test Data to MongoDB
-#### Experimental NPM script
-Run `npm run refresh` to (hopefully) seed the database automatically.
-Then ctrl-c out and run `npm start`.
-If that doesn't work (nothing shows up on a page where you expect things to show up) follow the below instructions to manually seed the db.

-#### Manually add Test Data to db
-To manually seed the db with test data, first create a db directory in the root folder, then run:
+To seed the db with test data, first create a db directory in the root folder of the repo, then run:
 ~~~
 mongod --port 4201 --dbpath ./db
 ~~~